Quantcast

 The poll worker said that in his over 15 years of experience, he had never worked on an election like Wednesday night’s.

-The poll worker said Levy admitted to him that he made the changes to the voter roll, and that Levy said he was only removing people who did not live in the village.
+The poll worker said Levy admitted to him that he had made changes to the voter roll and that Levy said he was only removing people who did not live in the village.

 Lanu Vanolphen, an 18-year-old resident who was voting for the first time, said his name had been removed from the list of eligible voters when he went to cast his ballot.